 It has been this way for thousands of years, and it is unlikely to change anytime soon.
-When you poll Americans and ask their favorite cuisine, you often hear responses like Italian, or Mexican or Chinese.
+When you poll Americans and ask about their favorite cuisine, you often hear responses like Italian, or Mexican, or Chinese.
 But in Italy, when you ask this question to Italians, it is always Italian, of course!

 “You can pry the pasta and bread out of their cold dead hands thank you very much.
 And don’t even talk to them about how you can’ t cook with olive oil.”